 In order to proceed to the second year, the average grade formed from the GPA obtained in the courses, the First Year Paper and the grade obtained at the Comprehensive Examination (calculated as 4-credits worth) must be at least 3.3.

 Doctoral students who proceed to the second year have the status of Doctoral Candidates.
 While receiving stipend, doctoral candidates shall reside in Budapest or Vienna and attend the University on a regular basis.
 Doctoral candidates shall participate in the academic life of the department and attend seminars, programs and lectures.
 With the prior permission of the Doctoral Committee, a doctoral candidate may spend specified periods during the doctoral candidacy period out of residence in Budapest or Vienna.
 The permission can be given for maximum one year at a time.
 It is the responsibility of the Candidate to provide adequate contact information for the absence period.

 During their second and third year students will primarily be engaged in independent research under the guidance of their supervisor.
 Students can submit their dissertation at the end of the third year of their studies and not later than six years after the date of their original enrolment.

-Every doctoral candidate has to have a supervisor.
+Every doctoral candidate has a supervisor.
 The Doctoral Committee assigns supervisors to candidates, based on their research topic and faculty availability, and with an effort to accommodate the candidate’s own request of who should serve as their supervisor.
 The assignment of supervisors is approved by the University Doctoral Committee.
 The supervisor is normally a member of the Philosophy Department’s faculty; in exceptional cases the supervisor may be a member of a different CEU department, but in that case an internal associate supervisor is needed.